-- A 'knotted' feeling in your abdomen.
+- A feeling of fullness or pressure in your abdomen (bloating)

 When to see a doctor